By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 • You are buying a mattress for a guest room or secondary sleeping space

-Is the Saatva Classic worth the extra $600 over the Leesa Original?
+Is the Saatva Classic worth the extra money over the Leesa Original?

 For most shoppers, yes, particularly if you plan to keep the mattress long-term.
-The Saatva's white-glove delivery (a $150-$250 value on its own), 365-night trial, 15-year warranty, and coil-based durability make the price difference smaller than it initially appears.
+The Saatva's white-glove delivery, 365-night trial, lifetime warranty, and coil-based durability make the price difference smaller than it initially appears.
 If budget is a genuine constraint, the Leesa delivers solid value at its price point.
 But if you can stretch to the Saatva, the overall package is stronger in nearly every category that matters for long-term sleep quality.

 Which is better for back pain, Saatva or Leesa?

-The Saatva Classic in Luxury Firm is one of the better-regarded mattresses specifically for back pain.
+The Saatva Classic in Luxury Firm is one of the better-regarded mattresses for back pain.
 The lumbar bar, a foam support zone built into the center third of the mattress, directly addresses lower back support in a way the Leesa does not.
-People who switch from general mattresses to the Saatva Luxury Firm frequently report reduced morning back stiffness.
+Sleepers who switch to the Saatva Luxury Firm frequently report reduced morning back stiffness.
 The Leesa is adequate for back sleepers without existing pain issues, but if back pain is a factor in your decision, Saatva is the clearer choice.

 Which mattress sleeps cooler?